nmmmnu/HM4/README.md

       redis> pfintersect a b
       "1"

-  This command is not redis compatible and generally is slow if is performed with 5 keys.
+  This command is not redis compatible and generally is slow, if it is performed with 5 keys.
+  Also note if you intersect small HLL set with large HLL set, the error of the large HLL set, might be bigger than the cardinality of the small HLL set.
+  This means the result error rate, might be much great from the standard error rate.

 - HLL union can be stored using **PFMERGE**.
 It can be called with zero, one or up to 5 keys.